 If you use a Shopify Balance account, then you can receive your Shopify Payments earnings in as little as one business day.
 Business days do not include weekends or US holidays.
 If you also have Shop Pay Installments active, and your customer uses it during their checkout, then the payout can take up to three business days.

 Business days are Monday to Friday, except federal holidays for merchants in the United States, and statutory holidays for merchants in Canada, the United Kingdom, Ireland, Australia, and New Zealand.
 The day a customer places an order on your store is determined from the time that the order was placed in the UTC time zone.

-We transfer funds every day, but most banks will only process the transfer on business days.
-This means that if funds were sent to you on a holiday or a weekend, you will probably see the money in your bank the next day your bank is open.
-For transfers sent on business days, you should be seeing the funds by the next day.
+We transfer funds every day, but most banks only process the transfer on business days.
+This means that if funds were sent to you on a holiday or a weekend, then you'll probably receive the money in your bank the next day your bank is open.
+For transfers sent on business days, you should receive the funds by the next day.

 My payout failed, what do I do?

 When a transfer fails, payouts to your bank account are put on hold until the issue is resolved.
 To resolve an issue causing your transfers to fail, follow the instructions on the Transfer failed banner on your Payouts page.
 For example, you might be prompted to update your banking details, or to click Retry payout.

 If you update your bank account to a valid checking account, then the failed transfers are automatically retried within the next 72 hours.
 If your current account is valid and you're unsure why the transfer failed, then you should contact your bank to investigate the issue.
 For more on failed payouts, refer to Getting paid with Shopify Payments.

 Why are all my payouts 30 days apart?

 In certain cases your orders are subject to a 30-day payout period due to the products you sell.
 This payout period is required by our payment partner for some businesses.
 You are directly notified if your account requires a 30-day payout period instead of a normal payout period.

 Your Shopify Payments account